techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

    1. Sign in to the Microsoft 365 admin center and go to **Users** > **Active users** > Select the **resource account** you created earlier.
    1. In the right pane, select **Licenses and Apps**.

+Learn more: (Enable users for Microsoft 365 Copilot)[/copilot/microsoft-365/microsoft-365-copilot-enable-users].

 ### Update your Teams Rooms devices

 Microsoft Teams Rooms supports speaker recognition in meeting transcripts.
-However, in working with Copilot, Teams Rooms not only enhances the overall meeting experience and enables better support for collaboration, it works together with Copilot to make meeting transcripts better by adding support for meeting summaries and intelligent recap.
+However, with Copilot, Teams Rooms not only enhance the overall meeting experience and enables better support for collaboration, it works together by adding support for meeting summaries and intelligent recap.

-To support these features, you want to verify that all Teams Rooms devices have been updated and have the hardware to support speaker recognition.
+To support these features, you want to verify that all Teams Rooms devices are updated and have the hardware to support speaker recognition.

 To update Teams Rooms running Windows, see Teams Rooms app and Windows versioning support -  [https://learn.microsoft.com/en-us/microsoftteams/rooms/rooms-lifecycle-support](/microsoftteams/rooms/rooms-lifecycle-support).
 Verify that all of your Teams Rooms are running the latest Windows updates.